moneroexamples/access-blockchain-in-cpp/README.md

 ```

 ## Monero static libraries
-When the compilation finishes, bunch of static Monero libraries
+When the compilation finishes, a number of static Monero libraries
 should be generated.
-We will need to link against.
+We will need them to link against.

-They will be spread around different subfolders of the `./build/` folder.
+Since they are spread around different subfolders of the `./build/` folder,
-So it is easier to just copy them into one folder.
+it is easier to just copy them into one folder.
 I assume that
- `/opt/bitmonero-dev/libs` will be our folder where we are going to keep them.
+ `/opt/bitmonero-dev/libs` is the folder where they are going to be copied to.

 ```bash
 # create the folder